32 Budget-Friendly Ground Beef Recipes for Global Taste Buds

 When it comes to meat croquettes, another sleeper hit comes via Japan — it’s just spelled a little different (so take note when Googling).
 Japanese Cooking 101 has a solid, straightforward korokke recipe: A ground beef and mashed potato mixture is coated in all-purpose flour, eggs, and panko breadcrumbs, then deliciously deep fried and served with Tonkatsu sauce.

-If you have more time than money, moussaka is a big, hearty, layered Greek dish — lasagna-esque, really — that stretches a pound of ground beef to the limit.
-This recipe, from Jo Cooks, takes more than an hour, as you layer potatoes, eggplant, zucchini, ground beef, and bechamel.
+If you have more time than money, moussaka is a big, hearty, layered Greek casserole — lasagna-esque, really — that stretches a pound of ground beef to the limit.
+This moussaka recipe, from Jo Cooks, takes more than an hour, as you layer potatoes, eggplant, zucchini, ground beef, and bechamel.
 “This may be a labor of love,” writes Jo, “but trust me when I tell you it is so worth it.”
 And the leftovers are to die for.